 When the baby removes her fingers, they glisten with a fresh coat of saliva.
-This has that “Eeeuuu!” quality to it.
+This has that “Eeeuuu!” factor to it.

-Of course, the solution is not to look if it makes you queasy.
+Of course, the solution is DON’T look if it makes you queasy.
 However, there’s a second issue: physical contact with the “grossed out” adult (or older child).
 They won’t want to hold this baby.

-If babies, toddlers and preschoolers are permitted to suck on their fingers or have their fingers in their mouth in any shape, way or form, this could pave the way to nail biting.
+If babies, toddlers and preschoolers are permitted to suck on their fingers or have their fingers in their mouth in any shape, way or form, might this pave the way to nail biting?

-There are no studies that have analyzed the odds of this happening, but one must wonder if all very young nail biters started out with sucking on their fingertips or whole fingers.
+There are no studies on this, but it’s fair wonder if all very young nail biters started out with sucking on their fingertips or whole fingers.

 It’s easy to imagine that sucking on a digit can then escalate to nibbling at the fingertip and then eventually biting at the nail.